azagniotov/stubby4j/README.md

 * You want to simulate responses from real server and don't care (or cannot) to go over the network
 * You want to verify that your code makes HTTP requests with all the required parameters and/or headers
 * You want to verify that your code correctly handles HTTP error codes
-* You want to trigger response from the server based on the request parameters
+* You want to trigger response from the server based on the request parameters over HTTP or HTTPS
-* You want support for GET/POST/PUT/DELETE HTTP methods
+* You want support for any of the available HTTP methods
 * You want to trigger multiple responses based on multiple requests on the same URI
 * You want to easily configure stub data using configuration file
 * You want to easily configure stub data at runtime, without restarting the server by making a POST to an exposed endpoint